Wandalen/wTools/module/core/cli_fmt/docs/api/001_output_api.md

 - Lines omitted count: number of lines removed by head/tail filtering; zero when no filtering applied or when head and tail windows overlap.
 - Width truncated flag: true if any line was shortened by the width limit.

+### Error Handling

+Both public functions are infallible.
+They perform no I/O and accept any string input.
+No error type is returned and no panics occur.

+### Compatibility Guarantees

+The function signatures, configuration fields, and result structure are stable across patch and minor versions.
+New configuration options may be added in minor versions with backward-compatible defaults.
+Changes to existing option semantics require a major version bump.

 ### Cross-References

 | Type | File | Responsibility |